Dave Herman (fighter): Background

-Herman was born in Columbia City, Indiana and raised in Fort Wayne, Indiana, attending Concordia Lutheran High School.
+Herman was born in Columbia City, Indiana, and raised in Fort Wayne, Indiana, attending Concordia Lutheran High School.
 At Concordia, Herman participated in various sports including football, track and field, and cross country.
 He also competed in wrestling for one month in his sophomore year before being expelled from the school.
 After taking his GED as a junior and spending a year at IPFW, Herman transferred to Indiana University at Bloomington, which has a Division I wrestling program.

 Despite having basically no high school wrestling experience, Herman competed for Indiana as a walk-on and excelled, competing for three full years and part of a fourth year.
-He red-shirted his first season which was from 2003–04 and held an impressive 28–9 record in his second season.
+He red-shirted his first season which was from 2003 to 2004 and held an impressive 28–9 record in his second season.
 He then claimed the exclusive starting role in his third season, holding a 28–16 record and qualifying for the NCAA tournament, in which he went 2–2.
 In a 2006 pre-season ranking, Herman was placed as high as eighth in the nation.
 In his fourth season Herman started off the season flawlessly, winning a tournament in November, but left a week later with no explanation for his departure, and later graduated from the university with a degree in general studies.
 Herman began training in mixed martial arts after watching one of his former college teammates train in the rising sport.